HarshS23/Multi-Order-Type-OrderBook/README.md

 # Multi-Order-Type-OrderBook
-An order book used by hedge funds to place, manage, and execute buy and sell orders for equities.
+An order book used to simulate how hedge funds place, manage, and execute buy and sell orders for equities.